 Rear-end accidents often occur in cities like Atlanta that have dense traffic congestion.
 If the rear driver doesn’t pay attention to the traffic conditions in front of them, they’re bound to cause a collision.
 If you were injured in a rear-end collision, you need to contact an Atlanta rear-end accident lawyer.

-The Atlanta car accident lawyers at Allen & Scofield Injury Lawyers have recovered millions for car accident victims.
+The Atlanta car accident lawyers at Graham Scofield Injury Lawyers have recovered millions for car accident victims.
 In fact, we recently won a $480,000 jury verdict for a client that injured his back in a low-speed rear-end collision.
 We’ll help you recover justice, as well.

 Common Rear-End Accidents